gmakkena/IEEE_SPL_TABLES_FIGURES/README.md

 <br />
 <br />
 <br />
-To generate data points plotted in Figure 6(b) in the manuscript run the following files<br />
+To generate data points plotted in Figure 6(b) for proposed method in the manuscript run the following files<br />
 For order 5 --> Run t_hat_mexhat.m  after editing k1=5, p=2, beta = -1.37 in the file <br />
 For order 6 --> Run t_hat_mexhat.m  after editing k1=6, p=2, beta = -1.08 in the file <br />
 For order 7 --> Run t_hat_mexhat.m  after editing k1=7, p=4, beta = -2.02 in the file <br />